nancygoudreault/nancygoudreault.github.io/English/English.md

 We are committed to providing quality translations and revisions and offering you a personalized service.

 ## About Nancy Goudreault
-Translator and reviser since 2001
+Translator and revisor since 2001
 * From English to French
 * From French to English (occasionally)